MicrosoftDocs/quantum-docs/articles/get-started-jupyter-notebook.md

 ## Run notebook

-To run Q# or Python in a Jupyter notebook, follow these steps.
+To run the Jupyter notebook, follow these steps.

 1. Select your Azure Quantum workspace in the [Azure portal](https://portal.azure.com).
 1. Select **Jupyter Notebooks**.
-1. Select your notebook in **My Notebooks**.
+1. Select the **qiskit-ionq** notebook in **My Notebooks**.
 1. Select the cell you want to run and select the **run icon** to execute the code in the cell, or select **Run all** to run all cells in the notebook.

     :::image type="content" source="media/how-to-run-notebooks-workspace/run-notebook.png" alt-text="Run a Jupyter notebook.":::

+    The notebook first imports the required packages for the sample, then connects to the Azure Quantum service, and then runs a simple Qiskit circuit.

 ## Next steps